Watts family murders: Media accounts

 On a December 2018 episode of the ABC News series 20/20, Shanann's parents were interviewed for the first time since the murders.
 HLN aired a special report that same month titled Family Massacre: Chris Watts Exposed, in which footage of Watts from police body cameras and security cameras in the police station's interview room were revealed.
-In a recorded interview released by the CBI with Christopher's girlfriend, she revealed his behavioral changes in the days prior to the murders.
+In a recorded interview released by the CBI, Watts’ girlfriend revealed his behavioral changes in the days prior to the murders.

-On a December 2018 episode of the American talk show Dr. Phil, Phil McGraw consulted with four crime experts: former prosecutor and TV journalist Nancy Grace, former FBI profiler Candice DeLong, law enforcement consultant Steve Kardian, and body language expert Susan Constantine.
-The experts analyzed the motivation, secret life, and profiling of Watts.
-On a January 2019 episode of the talk show The Dr. Oz Show, commentary is provided on his case by the neighbor who helped build the case against him, who is interviewed in-studio.
+On a December 2018 episode of the American talk show Dr. Phil, Phil McGraw spoke with four analysts: former prosecutor and TV journalist Nancy Grace, former FBI profiler Candice DeLong, law enforcement consultant Steve Kardian, and body language expert Susan Constantine.
+The four analyzed the motivation, secret life, and profiling of Watts.
+On a January 2019 episode of the talk show The Dr. Oz Show, commentary on the case is provided during an in-studio interview with the neighbor who helped build the case against him.

-In June 2021, Inside Edition reported further confessions from Chris Watts to a pen pal.
-In multiple letters, Watts explained that he had planned the murder for several weeks and that the oxycontin found in Shanann's system was given to her by him, hoping to end her pregnancy because he believed that would make it easier for him to be with his girlfriend.
-He also offered new details about the murder of his daughters: he tried to smother them in their beds at home, but failed.
+In June 2021, Inside Edition reported further confessions from Watts to a pen pal.
+In multiple letters, he explained that he had planned the murder for several weeks and that the oxycontin found in Shanann's system was given to her by him, hoping to end her pregnancy because he believed that would make it easier for him to be with his girlfriend.
+Watts additionally revealed that he attempted to smother his children in their beds at home, but ultimately was unsuccessful.

 Adaptations

-On December 7, 2019, Oxygen released a one hour documentary about the case as the first episode of series three of their television program Criminal Confessions.
+On December 7, 2019, Oxygen released a one-hour documentary about the case as the first episode of series three of their television program Criminal Confessions.

 On January 26, 2020, Lifetime released a film called Chris Watts: Confessions of a Killer as part of its "Ripped from the Headlines" feature film series.
 It stars Sean Kleier as Christopher Watts and Ashley Williams as Shanann.
 Shanann's family spoke out against the film, stating that they had not been consulted about it and were not aware of its making until it was already in production.
 They have also said they are not making any money from it and fear that it will only increase the harassment online that they had already been receiving.

 On September 30, 2020, Netflix released American Murder: The Family Next Door, a documentary about the murders.
 The documentary features archival footage including home videos, social media posts, text messages, and law enforcement recordings.

-In 2022, the true crime band SKYND published a single called "Chris Watts", based on the Watts case.